TheWebScrapingClub/webscraping-from-0-to-hero/Pages/Tools/Scrapy_splash.md

 # Scrapy_splash (Scrapy module)

 ## What is scrapy_splash?
-[Splash](https://github.com/scrapy-plugins/scrapy-splash "Splash") is the javascript rendering engine mantained by Zyte and scrapy_splash is the python module.
+[Splash](https://github.com/scrapy-plugins/scrapy-splash "Splash") is the javascript rendering engine maintained by Zyte and scrapy_splash is the python module.

 ## Our View on scrapy_splash